phlogisticfugu/bradito.me-site/src/content/0002-parallel-parrot.md

 ### Scale

 The above is powerful, but it starts to get tricky when you try to scale to thousands of tasks.
 Processing a thousand documents one after the other (in series) could take over 8 hours.
-And if there is an API or network error near the end, it could for you to start all over.
+And if there is an API or network error near the end, it could force you to start all over.

 To address this, we created a python package: [parallel-parrot](https://pypi.org/project/parallel-parrot/) which makes LLM calls in parallel.
 It deals with all the issues related to concurrency, retries, API throttling, and other low-level concerns.
 Parallelization reduces the total time for processing a thousand documents from hours to minutes.